5 Things to Consider when Switching Mobile Phone Networks

 Now is also a good time to think about whether you want to keep your current phone number.
 If you do wish to keep it, you’ll need to apply for your new contract before your current one expires, as networks cannot transfer deactivated numbers.

-When signing a new mobile phone contract, you will almost always be encouraged (if not pushed) into buying insurance from your network’s own policy.
 You may also be made to feel like you have to make the decision there and then.
 This is not the case.
 Take your time to look around and find the best option for your budget and lifestyle!